civl-verifier/civl-verifier.github.io/doc.md

 In the program above, the procedure `Service` makes an asynchronous call to the procedure `Callback`.
 Both procedures `Callback` and `Service` refine the `SKIP` action.
 At layer 1, the target of the asynchronous call to `Callback` in `Service` is rewritten to `SKIP`.
-Since `SKIP` does not have any visible effect, the CIVL refinement checker is able to show that `Service` refines `SKIP` despite the asynchronous call in its implementation.
+Since `SKIP` does not have any visible effect, the Civl refinement checker is able to show that `Service` refines `SKIP` despite the asynchronous call in its implementation.

 Next, we show how to synchronize an asynchronous call to an atomic action with visible side effects.